 Before, during, and after O-Week, you will get to know and interact with a number of students and professionals who will help with your transition to Rice.
-Many have put in a great deal of extra time to insure that your experience at the university is memorable and successful, and they will be available to support you through your time here as well.
+Many have put in a great deal of extra time to ensure that your experience at the university is memorable and successful, and they will be available to support you through your time here as well.
 To help you understand some of the various people you will come into contact with, we have compiled a brief description of a few roles associated with O-Week.

-Serving as student voices in the planning are the campus-wide O-Week Student Directors, Ishaan Rischie & Jordyn Wainscott.
-Ishaan & Jordyn coordinated O-Week 2020 respectively at Jones College and Will Rice College.
+Serving as student voices in the planning are the campus-wide O-Week Student Directors, Lingkun Guo & Savannah Parrot.
+Lingkun & Savannah coordinated O-Week 2021 respectively at Brown College and Sid Richardson College.
 Together, they work with First Year Programs and serve as an excellent resource for the Coordinators, Advisors, and new students.
 Each College has 3 student leaders assigned to oversee the preparation and execution of O-Week for the College and collaborate on certain aspects of the overall experience.
 These students may have previously served in other O-Week-related capacities and were chosen for their dedication to new students and to Rice University.
-Additionally the College teams have a respective O-Week page that you can access by clicking on the College crest and an email account that will allow you to contact them directly by clicking on the College names below.
+Additionally, the College teams have a respective O-Week page that you can access by clicking on the College crest and an email account that will allow you to contact them directly by clicking on the College names below.